The Civil Division of the Tarrant County Criminal District Attorney's

 the Commissioners' Court, the sheriff, the district and county clerks,

 the county auditor, and the purchasing agent, among others.
-Civil
+Leslie

-prosecutors advise these officials on the legal aspects of their
+who advise these officials on the legal aspects of their governmental

-Tarrant County and its officials in all aspects of civil litigation.
+its officials in all aspects of civil litigation.
+Practice areas

-Practice areas include, but are not limited to, personal injury,
+include, but are not limited to, personal injury, property damage,

-employment law, and bail bond forfeitures in both state and federal
+and bail bond forfeitures in both state and federal trial and

 The Civil Division assists victims of family violence in obtaining